The Flying Scotsman (2006 film): Reception

-Review aggregation web site Rotten Tomatoes gives the film a score of 49% based on 53 reviews.
-The sites consensus reads: "The Flying Scotsman's too-brisk pacing reduces the scale of cyclist Graham Obree's accomplishments while not uncovering what makes him tick."
+Review aggregation website Rotten Tomatoes gives the film a score of 49% based on 53 reviews.
+The site's consensus reads: "The Flying Scotsman's too-brisk pacing reduces the scale of cyclist Graham Obree's accomplishments while not uncovering what makes him tick."

 The film gained mixed reviews worldwide following its release, with most of the praise being aimed at Jonny Lee Miller's performance in the title role.
-Russell Baillie, reviewer at the New Zealand Herald, gave the film four stars, commenting that it is "gripping, affecting and inspiring".
+Russell Baillie, a reviewer at the New Zealand Herald, gave the film four stars, commenting that it is "gripping, affecting and inspiring".
 John Daly-Peoples also praised the film, calling it "compelling & heart-warming".

 Bill Zwecker, of the Chicago Sun-Times, said "[t]urmoil and victory meet in remarkable Scotsman".
 Zwecker also called Miller's acting a "revelation".
 Tom Keogh also praised Miller's acting, calling him "enormously sympathetic and appealing" as Obree.
 He also gave acclaim to the "terrific supporting cast", commending Brian Cox.

 Total Film gave the film a fairly negative review.
 The film magazine said the mesh of Obree's depression and the "Brit-flick furniture (loyal wife, rural scenery, gawky comic relief)" came off flat, "diminish[ing] rather than elevat[ing] its hero’s achievements".
 The Guardian also questioned the film's comedic aspect combined with the issue of Obree's condition.
 Obree is an "opaque and unsympathetic figure" in the film, said reviewer Peter Bradshaw, also calling the record-breaking attempts "weirdly anticlimactic and blank".